Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: DK transition and duality

-Having in mind this duality we could question on the possible DK-like transition for the system on the line in harmonic trap.
-How it could be formulated and what is the very meaning of the winding on the line and winding dominated phase?
+Having in mind this duality we could ask how the DK transition for a system on a circle translates to the DK transition for a system on a line in a harmonic trap, and what is the meaning of the winding (natural for a circle geometry) for the dual system on a line?
 Naively there is no evident place for the winding in the harmonic potential on a line at all.
-For the system on a circle the winding is defined as $ N_I=\int \dot{q}dt_{I,2}$ hence in the dual system we have to consider the evolution of some periodic variable with respect to $t_{II,4}$.
-It is natural to choose the periodic angular variable on the phase plane.
-Let us emphasize that the "`time"' $t_{II,4}$ plays the role of the perturbation of the harmonic trap potential therefore the flow in the parameter space has to be considered.
-Fortunately these subtle points fits together to provide the natural candidate for the winding number in the type II system.
+For the system on a circle winding is defined as $N_I=\int \dot{q}dt_{I,2}$, hence in the dual system on a line we have to consider the evolution of some periodic variable with respect to $t_{II,4}$.
+Let us introduce the periodic (angular) variable on the phase plane.
+The "time", $t_{II,4}$, plays the role of the perturbation of the harmonic trap potential, therefore we have to deal with the flow in the parameter space.
+Fortunately these subtle points fit together to provide the natural candidate for a winding in the type II system.

-Recall that in the Hamiltonian dynamics there is the so-called Hanney angle which describe the nontrivial bundle of the angle variable over the parameter space.
-The action-angle variables can acquire the nontrivial holonomy when we move in the parameter space.
+Recall that in the Hamiltonian dynamics there is the so-called Hannay angle which describes the nontrivial bundle of the angle variable over the parameter space.
+The action-angle variables can acquire the nontrivial holonomy when moving in the parameter space.
 It is the semiclassical counterpart of the Berry connection known in the quantum case.
-Typically we have nontrivial Hanney connection when there is the intersection of the Lagrangian submanifolds in the phase space.
-This is exactly what we have - the natural winding in the perturbed harmonic trap is \beq N_{II}=\int \dot{\alpha} dt_{II,4} \eeq where $\alpha$ is the angular variable on the phase space in system II.
-We presented this argument for the single degree of freedom however it seems to work for multi-particle case as well.
+Typically we have nontrivial Hannay connection when there are the selfintersection of the Lagrangian submanifolds in the phase space.
+This is exactly what we have here: the natural winding in the perturbed harmonic trap is \beq N_{II}=\int \dot{\alpha} dt_{II,4} \eeq where $\alpha$ is the angular variable on the phase space in the system $II$.
+We presented this argument for the single degree of freedom, however it seems to work for multi-particle case as well.